glugmvit/glugmvit.github.io/_posts/2019-10-05-getting-started-with-ampy.md

 - [NodeMCU](https://www.nodemcu.com/)
 - [MicroPython](https://docs.micropython.org/en/latest/)

-### The post is also available on the author's [personal website](https://ramanaditya.github.io) and [Podnet Blog](https://blog.thepodnet.com/getting-started-with-micropython-on-nodemcu/)
+The post is also available on the author's [personal website](https://ramanaditya.github.io) and the [Podnet blog](https://blog.thepodnet.com/getting-started-with-micropython-on-nodemcu/).